Vasily Sleptsov: Biography

-In the early 1860s Sleptsov organized a women's commune in Saint Petersburg, and set up a society for female translators.
+In the early 1860s Sleptsov organized a women's commune in Saint Petersburg and set up a society for female translators.
 He wrote fiction for several magazines including Otechestvennye Zapiski, Russkaya Rech, and Sovremennik, where he published his novel Hard Times in 1865.
 Sleptsov's works were praised by Leo Tolstoy; especially his story "The Ward" (1863).

 In 1866 he was arrested for political activities, and for his association with Dmitry Karakozov, a man who had attempted to assassinate Tsar Alexander II.
-Upon his release, he helped to found the magazine The Women's Herald.
+Upon his release, he helped to create the magazine The Women's Herald.
 His works were widely read in the 1860s, but his popularity began to decline in the 1870s.
 The novel A Good Man was left unfinished at his death in 1878.